 In recent years, Reykjavik has become a popular holiday destination with all visitors.
 As a result, it’s an ideal place to visit with your other half and offers the perfect balance between beautiful landscapes and quirky bars and restaurants.

 One certainly unforgettable backdrop to a proposal in Reykjavik would be the Northern Lights.
 Visible from Iceland.
 The best time to see the lights is from October to March when the sky is clearer so they should be visible on your Christmas trip.
+You can learn more about the best times, places, and conditions to see the northern lights in Iceland on this detailed guide by Cozy Campers.
 You don’t have to book an excursion to see the lights.

 They can often be seen at Grotta lighthouse which is situated outside of downtown Reykjavik where light pollution is low.
 You can walk here but if you have hired a car, due to the cold temperatures, it could be best to drive to the spot.
 For a romantic proposal, pop the question outdoors with the lights dancing behind you.
 Or for a more private setting, ask the question in the warmth of your car.

 If you are looking for specific trips in Reykjavik we highly recommend booking hekla.com